 Understanding Bible Covenants!
 Part 5 Until Death Separates Me from Thee!

-This is now Part 5 in the series on Understanding Bible Covenants.
+(Ver 2.3) This is now Part 5 in the advanced study series on Understanding Bible Covenants.
 If you have not read from the beginning, I would recommend that you go and start with “Part 1“.
-We have been discussing Bible covenants as being a marriage relationship between two individuals.
-We can see that these individuals can be either spiritual beings, natural beings or any combination of them both.
+We have been discussing Bible covenants as being a marriage covenant relationship between two individuals.
+We can see that these individuals can be either spiritual beings, natural beings individuals or groups or any combination of them.
 Covenants with God always result in God being the husband and the people in covenant as being the wife in the relationship.
-We know that Jesus is the initiator of the New Covenant.
-Jesus is therefore the Bridegroom and the church is the bride.
+We know that Jesus is the mediator of the New Covenant (Heb 12:24).
+Jesus is therefore the Bridegroom and the church is His bride.
 Many have agreed with the scriptures in the New Testament that declare the church to be the body of Christ without understanding how the church became the body.
-This transformation was accomplished by marriage, when God declares that the man shall leave his father and mother and cleave to his wife and they two will become one flesh.
-One flesh is a synonymous term for body.
+This transformation was accomplished by marriage, when God declared in Genesis “that the man shall leave his father and mother and cleave to his wife and they two will become one flesh”.
+One flesh is a synonymous term for one body.
 Therefore one flesh refers to one body.
 A body consists of flesh and bones.
 Adam was opened up and his wife was taken out of him and Jesus the Last Adam was opened up and His wife was joined to him on the cross.
-The Bible actually says we were crucified with Christ, yet none of us hung on the cross physically as he did.
+The Bible actually says we were crucified with Christ, yet none of us hung on the cross physically as He died.

-These are all very deep things that God has taught me from the Bible and I know it will be difficult to get people to see them.
+These are all very deep things that God has taught us from the Bible and I know it will be difficult to get people to see them.
 It is not my responsibility to make you understand or to make you see the truth.
-I simply present the information found in the Bible the best that I can and it is up to you to accept it or reject it.
+I simply present the information found in the Bible the best that I can and it is up to you to prove it, accept it or reject it.
 That is the way God designed the system and I can’t improve on it.
 I have found that people can read the same verse of scripture and pull out whatever they want to hear and close their eyes to whatever they don’t agree with.
-It is funny that God wrote a book that allows people to be wrong.
-God will always enforce your right to be ignorant and stupid.
-God will never force you into knowing the truth.
-You are free to be a fool and God will not stop you.
+It is funny that God wrote a book that allows people to believe wrong.
+God will always enforce our right to be ignorant and foolish.
+God never forces us into knowing the truth.
+We are free to act and believe foolishly and God will not stop us.
 Ok, let’s get back to our subject.